-His comedy shorts have taken the festival circuit by storm with Official Selections at a host of BAFTA, BIFA and OSCAR qualifying festivals, such as Show Me Shorts, Encounters, LSFF, LOCO, LA Shorts, Cleveland and Rhode Island.
+His comedy shorts have taken the festival circuit by storm with Official Selections at a host of BAFTA, BIFA and OSCAR qualifying festivals such as Show Me Shorts, Encounters, LSFF, LOCO, LA Shorts, Cleveland and Rhode Island.
 His work has also been selected for Short-of-the-Week and Omeleto.

-His current short, BLEEP, had its world premiere at Frightfest to critical acclaim and has since been accepted into BAFTA and BIFA qualifying festivals.
+His current short, BLEEP, had its world premiere at Frightfest to critical acclaim and has since been accepted into BAFTA and BIFA qualifying festivals such as Bolton, Aesthetica, EFN, Wigan & Leigh and Norwich.

-Most recently, Ben's feature My Dog Made Me Do It was Longlisted for Creative UK/Netflix Breakout and TV series shortlisted for C4 #4Stories.
+Most recently, Ben's feature Llywelyn Bundy was Longlisted for Creative UK/Netflix Breakout and TV series shortlisted for C4 #4Stories.